shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04.markdown

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/jekyll-logo-black-red-transparent.png" alt="Jekyll Island">

-Recently, I discovered [Jekyll](https://jekyllrb.com/ "Jekyll") a static website and blog generator that you can publish on [Github Pages](https://pages.github.com/ "Github Pages").
+Recently, I discovered [Jekyll](https://jekyllrb.com/ "Jekyll") a static website and blog generator that let's you create a feature rich, professional looking blog and then publish it on [Github Pages](https://pages.github.com/ "Github Pages").

 ## Why Jekyll?

-- Creating a Jekyll blog and deploying to Github Pages, gives you complete control over your content.
+- A Jekyll blog hosted on Github Pages, gives you complete control over your content.
-- Hosting on Github is free.
+- Hosting on Github Pages is free (for now!).
+- You desire a professional looking blog without the complexity and dependence on a hosting company.
 - Because, I give Jekyll a :+1:!

 ## Here are the requirements I had in mind for my blog.

-1. It should be portable and not dependent on a specific web hosting company platform, especially the content.
+- Blog should portable and not dependent on a specific hosting company, especially the content.
-2. The theme used for it should be easy to maintain and have advanced features.
+- The theme used for it should be easy to maintain and have advanced features.
-3. The theme and blog software should be able to be updated.
+- The theme and blog software should be able to be updated.
-4. It should be low to no cost to deploy.
+- It should be low to no cost to deploy.

-Note: If you host your blog using Github Pages and abide by their guidelines you can deploy your blog or website for no cost.
+If you host your blog on Github Pages and abide by their guidelines you can deploy your blog or website for no cost.

-I found many web based tutorials on how to use Jekyll to create a blog and found the following tutorial to be one of the best to get started.
+By the way there are many web based tutorials that you can review to get started with Jekyll.
+To get your feet wet check out the following tutorial.

 [Tania's tutorial](https://www.taniarascia.com/make-a-static-website-with-jekyll/ "Tania's Tutorial")

 The steps below outline how to create a Jekyll powered blog using the [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/ "minimal-mistakes") theme hosting it using [github pages](https://pages.github.com/ "Github Pages").
 If you review the quick start guide for the minimal-mistakes theme, it provides three different methods to install.
 This post explains how to use the fork method.
 For QA, I have gone through the steps below to build the mininmalmistakesdemo site at least two times to be sure they are accurate and lead to success.

-Please Note: It will be necessary to move slowly and do all the tasks in each step.
-As a general warning, some things like the creation of a gh-pages layer on Github (Step 10), if you are not an expert with Github, can be a bit confusing.
+It will be necessary to move slowly and do all the tasks in each step.
+Some of the steps, like creating a gh-pages layer on Github (as described in Step 10 below), can be confusing if you haven't used git.

 I have not used these steps to build a githubusername.github.io site, because I already have my blog published at that location.
 From my experience with Github you do not have to have a working site at githubusername.github.io to deploy to githubusername.github.io/subsite, but you do need to use this nomenclature to publish a subsite.

-When you complete this tutorial you should have a fully functional Jekyll blog using the minimal-mistakes theme as displayed at the following web address.
+The cool thing is when you complete this tutorial you should have a fully functional Jekyll blog using the minimal-mistakes theme.

 [https://shoreviewanalytics.github.io/minimalmistakesjekylldemo/](https://shoreviewanalytics.github.io/minimalmistakesjekylldemo/ "minimal-mistakes theme demo")

 The initial version of the site is pretty basic looking, so you will need to make adjustments and add your own content to make it more interesting.
+What's really cool about going this route for your blog is you will have a professional blog that looks fantastic on any browser including your mobile phone.

 ## Step 1

-In order to get going with Jekyll on Ubuntu 16.04 it is necessary to install several packages.
-If you already have some of the packages listed below installed that's okay as the these commands only install what is needed.

 Install dependencies